onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 There are still some open topics or issues in this guide.
 They are subject for one of the upcoming releases.

+ - fix issues with virtual environments using different python versions
  - consider ``pandoc`` in this guide?
  - keyboard shortcut ``[Ctrl+Shift+X]`` or :kbd:`Ctrl` + :kbd:`Shift` +
    :kbd:`X` Is this a problem in the RTD theme?